xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/configuring_storefront_options.md

 ### Force Custom State with Autocompletion

-This option will allow the customer to set a custom state for the countries with defined states (defined states will be available as the autocompletion for the 'State' field).
+This option will hide the states drop-down for the countries with the defined states at checkout and show a text field with autocompletion instead, allowing a customer to type the state name (defined states will be available as the autocompletion for the 'State' field).

-Set the `autocomplete_states_for_countries` option to the comma-separated string of the country codes like this: `GB,US,DE`, `All` or leave empty to disable this option.
+To make it work set the `autocomplete_states_for_countries` option to the comma-separated string of the country codes like this: `GB,US,DE`, `All` or leave it empty to disable this option.